Scholarly and Research interests

 Her latest book, The Moral Underground: How Ordinary People Subvert an Unfair Economy, is based on eight years of research about everyday resistance to an economy that harms millions of working families.
 Her previous book Don’t Call Us Out of Name: The Untold Lives of Women and Girls in Poor America examined the daily lives and critical perspectives of women caring for low-income families in post-welfare America.

-Working with BC graduate students, Dr. Dodson is currently conducting research with the Crittenton Women’s Union on low-income families and social mobility.
+Working with BC graduate students, Dr. Dodson is currently conducting national policy research on low wage work and family with Family Values @Work; the Institute for Child, Youth, Family Policy, Brandeis U; and the Training Fund, 1199/Service Employees International Union.
 She recently received funding from the Ford and Annie E. Casey Foundations to research the link between youth development and the contemporary low-wage economy.

 Courses typically taught